michaelryanmcneill/shibboleth/readme.txt

 This update brings with it a major change to the way Shibboleth attributes are accessed.
 For most users, no additional configuration will be necessary.
 If you are using a specialized server configuration, such as a Shibboleth Service Provider on a reverse proxy or a server configuration that results in environment variables being sent with the prefix REDIRECT_, you should see the changelog for additional details: https://wordpress.org/plugins/shibboleth/#developers

 == Changelog ==
+= version 2.3 (2020-XX-XX) =
+ - Implementing a fallback option for the "Shibboleth Attribute Access Method".
+For example, if your web server returns redirected environment variables, but occasionally returns standard environment variables, you would want to enable this option.
+ - Removing deprecated `create_function()` from use.
+ - Bumped minimum PHP and WordPress versions to 5.6 and 4.0 respectively.
+ - Greatly improved the handling of managed fields and cleaned up `options-user.php`.

 = version 2.2.2 (2020-06-22) =
  - Re-implementing <IfModule> conditional for .htaccess to protect against the Shibboleth Apache module not being installed; [thanks to @jrchamp for reporting](https://github.com/michaelryanmcneill/shibboleth/issues/60).
 This change includes conditionals for `mod_shib`, `mod_shib.c`, and `mod_shib.cpp`.
 If you run into issues related to this change, please open an issue on [GitHub](https://github.com/michaelryanmcneill/shibboleth/issues).